 The foreign nationals seeking admission in the University/its colleges shall have to get themselves registered with the Foreign Students Registry in compliance with the Schedule notified by the FSR.
 No Foreign students will be admitted directly by the Department/Colleges.

-(iv) Sports/ECA Persons = up to 5% of total intake in each course.
+• Sports Persons = up to 5% of total intake in each course.

-Admission under these categories shall be made in accordance with the guidelines issued by the University from time to time.
+Admission under these categories shall be made in accordance with the guidelines issued by the Sports Council, University of Delhi from time to time.